inbitcoin/ctxbuilder/README.md

 - `changeAddress`  String or sync function, use the address as assets change
 - `bitcoinChangeAddress` String or sync function, if defined use the address as bitcoin change

+`changeAddress` and `bitcoinChangeAddress` functions will be called at most once

 ### `builder.buildIssueTransaction(args)`

 `args` is a JSON of the format: